 Round two of the show was introduced by David Baddiel:

-In an effort to demonstrate just how grown up and sophisticated we've become, I would like you Russell Kane to tell us why there is nothing funny about the fact that Announcer: the Queen must have had sex at least four times [laughter from the studio
+In an effort to demonstrate just how grown up and sophisticated we've become, I would like you Russell Kane to tell us why there is nothing funny about the fact that Announcer: the Queen must have had sex at least four times [laughter from

 The panel of comedians responded by making a number of personal comments about Prince Philip and the Queen.
 For example, Russell Kane said the following: